josiasdev/stellar-quest/README.md

 ## Disclaimer

 This project is an independent implementation of Stellar Quest challenges.
 It is not officially affiliated with the Stellar Development Foundation or the original Stellar Quest platform.
 The challenges and concepts are inspired by the official [Stellar Quest](https://quest.stellar.org/) but implemented from scratch in JavaScript.

----

-**Happy coding! 🚀** If you find this project helpful, please give it a ⭐!